drsimonj/drsimonj.github.io/_posts/2016-3-2-workingWithConfidenceRatings.md

 ---
 layout: post
-title: Calculating confidence variables in R
+title: Calculating variables with confidence ratings in R
 ---

 Simon A Jackson